hsteude/mario-communicating-agents/README.md

   1. Position of coin ($x_{coin}$)
   1. Speed of first enemy ($v_{enemy}$)
   2. Position of first pipe ($x_{pipe}$)
+  3. Marios speed

 <img src="resources/figures/mario1.png" alt="drawing" width="200"/>
 <img src="resources/figures/mario2.png" alt="drawing" width="200"/>

 ### Reference experiment
   - Start game with randomly selected values for hidden states
-  - Let Mario run (walk) at normal and constant speed
+  - Let Mario run (walk) at normal and constant speed (speed is a random variable in this case)
   - Observations:
     - Some number (in our case 10) of pictures of the game taken at equal $\Delta t$s

 ### Questions
-Given Mario's running speed (as question input in form of a random variable), at what point in time does Mario need to jump in order to:
-  - Kill the enemy?
+  - When does Mario need to jump in order to Kill the enemy?
-  - Get the coin from the first question mark?
+  - When does Mario need to jump in order get the coin from the first question mark?
+  - When does Mario need to jump in order overcome the pipe?
-  - Overcome the pipe?
+  - What is the distance between the coin box and the pipe?

 ### Neural net implementation
 #### Encoding agents